Stay up to date with new inventory & industry news

 Frain has new and like-new Labeling Machinery in stock, thoroughly tested and ready to ship in as little as 48 hours.
 Give us a call today to get the right Labeling Machinery for your project.

-See all Labeling Equipment In Stock
+See all Labeling Machinery In Stock

-Learn more about Labeling Equipment
+Learn more about Labeling Machinery

 It is hard to think of a product without at least one label.
 Labels have many purposes and come in many materials including paper, plastic and foil.
 They may be die cut in complex shapes or may be butt cut squares or rectangles.
 They may be sheet, roll or web fed.
 They may be applied with hot or cold glue or with pre-applied pressure sensitive adhesive.

 The variety is seemingly endless.
 This paper will focus on automated pressure sensitive (PS) labeling equipment.

 Pressure sensitive labels are supplied on a backing web.
 The web is coated with a releasing finish and the labels are coated with an adhesive.
 They are typically supplied on rolls though fan-folded labels are also used occasionally.
 Typically, even if square or rectangular, they are diecut on the web with a 1/16” gap left between labels.

 The basic principle of pressure operation is easy to understand.
 The web is pulled across a peeler plate which bends it about 180 degrees.
 As the web is pulled backwards, the label continues forward, releasing from the web and either going directly onto the product or staging onto an intermediate applicator which applies the label to the product.

 GET THE FULL WHITE PAPER HERE: DOWNLOAD WHITE PAPER PDF

 When problems occur with a labeling machine, some of us have a tendency to blame the machine and start adjusting.
 True, there are often machine based issues.
 They get out of adjustment, wear or even break.
 But the materials can cause a lot of issues too.
 This month I want to talk about some common problems that can occur with pressure sensitive labeling equipment.